AckbadP/scrim-trimmer/README.md

-# EVE AT Practice Trimmer
+# Scrim Trimmer

-OCR-based video editing tool for EVE Online Alliance Tournament practice sessions.
-Automatically detects `CD` (countdown) and `WF` (warp fleet) commands typed in the local chat window, then clips each `CD → WF` segment and stitches them into a single highlights reel.
+Log and OCR-based video editing tool for EVE Online Alliance Tournament practice sessions.
+Automatically detects `CD`, `GF`, and `WF` commands typed in the local chat window, then clips each `CD → WF/GF` segment and stitches them into a single highlights reel.
+Works best if the local log file is available but also has a pure ORC mode.

 ## Warning
-This app was mostly vibe coded.
+This app was partly vibe coded.
 While it works well enough, expect bugs.
 Be careful when using the tool, while I have tested it on my personal machine (Ubuntu) to my own satisfaction, it has not been otherwise tested.
-If you do encounter an error, please raise an issue on GitHub here.
+If you do encounter an error, please raise an issue on GitHub.

 ## How it works